slsa-framework/slsa/docs/example.md

 At SLSA 1, the provenance does not protect against tampering or forging but may be useful for vulnerability management.

-#### SLSA 2 and 3: Build service
+#### SLSA 2 and 3: Build platform

 ![slsa2](images/slsa-2.svg)

-To reach SLSA 2 (and later SLSA 3), we must switch to a hosted build service that generates provenance for us.
+To reach SLSA 2 (and later SLSA 3), we must switch to a hosted build platform that generates provenance for us.
 This updated provenance should also include dependencies on a best-effort basis.
 SLSA 3 additionally requires the source and build platforms to implement additional security controls, which might need to